 About the Program

-The U.S. energy system today is one of the largest emitters of greenhouse gases (GHGs) and health-damaging air pollutants, and has other widespread environmental impacts, many of which disproportionately burden vulnerable communities.
-Reducing these impacts will require a significant shift towards renewable energy resources such as wind and solar to power the electricity sector, electrification of direct fuel end-uses such as transportation and home heating and cooling, and a rapid increase in the energy efficiency across all sectors.
+The U.S. energy system today is one of the largest emitters of greenhouse gases (GHGs) and health-damaging air pollutants.
+This system has other widespread environmental impacts, many of which disproportionately burden vulnerable communities.
+Reducing these impacts will require a significant shift towards renewable energy resources, such as wind and solar, to power the electricity sector.
+At the same time, we must electrify direct fuel end-uses, such as transportation and home heating and cooling, and rapidly increase energy efficiency across all sectors.

-The Clean Energy Program’s work focuses on both the development of pathways to a high renewable energy future as well as analysis of the health, environment and equity impacts of our current energy system and of the transition.
-Together, these efforts allow us to develop approaches to mitigate the greenhouse gas emissions from the power sector while simultaneously achieving health, environment equity and resilience co-benefits.
+The Clean Energy Program’s work focuses on both the development of pathways to a high renewable energy future as well as analysis of the health, environmental, and equity impacts of our current energy system and the transition to clean energy.
+Together, these efforts allow us to develop approaches to mitigate greenhouse gas emissions from the power sector while simultaneously achieving health, environment equity, and resilience co-benefits.

 Stay tuned for more information on our specific research projects in the Clean Energy program.
-We will be adding information as we build out our brand new website.
 Below are selected highlights from our latest work.